Tas-Silġ: Punic, Hellenistic and Roman temple

 After the Phoenicians took over Malta in around 700 BC, they built a Punic temple to Astarte incorporating standing remains of the earlier temple.
 An extension was added to the curved facade, and a monumental doorway flanked by two pilasters and topped with a huge stone slab was built.
 The sanctuary's importance eventually grew and a portico was added around 300 BC.
 Some parts of the temple, including a tower, might have been designed as a fortification to help defend it from possible invaders.
 A threshold slab pierced by three libation holes that divided the eastern part of the temple and the western side, as well as a series of ashlar foundation walls for a platform built to the south of the main sanctuary still exist.
 Around this area, various remains were found including pottery, ash, animal bones, coins and sherds.
 Some of these sherds have votive inscriptions.
 It is claimed that the Cippi of Melqart might have originally been at the Tas-Silġ temple, but their origin is disputed.

 The presence of significant remains of pottery on the site found during the excavations suggests the existence of nearby workshops which produced ceramic ware intended to be used within the temple site.
 However, the presence of imported ware was also confirmed by the make-up of the pottery.
 Numerous Punic bronze coins were also found on site.

 In the Roman era, the Punic temple was converted into a sanctuary of Juno, the Roman equivalent to Astarte.
 In 70 BC, Cicero mentioned the temple in his In Verrem, saying that the temple was revered by everyone including pirates and Numidian princes, but the Roman governor of Sicily had stolen some of its treasures.
 Some Roman material was discovered in various deposits around a well in the lower terrace of Tas-Silġ.
 Red Roman flooring, opus signinam, made from crushed pottery, lime and white marble tiles, still exists on site.

 Large water storage areas under Tas-Silġ were recently found and mapped, and they probably date to the Punic or Roman eras.

 Ancient Egyptian influences

 During the 1969 excavations, many stone reliefs and objects with Egyptian influences were found on site, including sculptures of lotus flowers representing the Egyptian goddess Hathor and the sun god.
-Within the sanctuary remains, an ornament with palm volutes measuring around 7.6 cm and dating to the 7th - 6th century BC was also uncovered.
+Within the sanctuary remains, an ornament with palm volutes measuring around 7.6 cm and dating to the sixth or seventh century BC was also uncovered.
 Other limestone fragments, theorised to belong to some architectural design, were also found in the same area.
 Other similar elements were found in the Roman house at Rabat, and they are theorised to have formed part of a thymiaterion, due to their Egyptian funerary design.